-Note: MPhil in Accounting applications will not be accepted for 2022.
+Note: MPhil in Accounting applications will not be accepted until further notice.

 The Research School of Accounting (RSA) offers suitably qualified candidates the opportunity to undertake an MPhil in Accounting within the School’s vibrant research community.
 The program draws on the supervision expertise of researchers within RSA.
 MPhil candidates become active participants in various research activities in the School.

 Before you submit an application for entry to the program, you should: